antonmks/Alenka/green.md

 We can filter the segments very fast if lineitem table is presorted on l_shipdate and orders table is presorted on o_orderdate field.
 Remember that segments store min/max values!

-Additionally, when creating a database we can specify the sort order of every segment of lineitem table on orderkey - this way we can quickly join tables lineitem and orders using sort/merge join algorithm.
+Additionally, when creating a database we can specify the sort order of every segment of lineitem table on l_orderkey - this way we can quickly join tables lineitem and orders using sort/merge join algorithm (which requires joined tables to be sorted on a join key).
 After that we perform a grouping operation and sort the results.
 The entire operation takes 23 seconds.

 Notice that results were obtained on a PC with following specs :